INFORMSJoC/2024.0575/README.md

 ## Description

-This repository aims to demonstrate the effect of variance model informed two stage stochastic trust region methods in quantum approximate optimization algorithm.
+This repository aims to demonstrate the effect of variance model informed two stage stochastic trust region methods (VMI-2STRO-DF) in quantum approximate optimization algorithm (QAOA).
+The repository has been developed based on [SimOpt library](https://github.com/simopt-admin/simopt) which allows to add new problems or solvers for QAOA.

 ## Building